Samuel782/LiveStage/README.md

   - Refactored Cue parent class into a protocol.
 ### 24-04-2025
   - Added AnyCue: a type-erased class that wraps any instance conforming to the Cue protocol.
+	-	Added cueDuration to the Cue protocol
+	  -	In VideoCue, it is calculated based on the video file length

 ## Core Functionality (TO DO)
 - **Cue System**